-After having spent the better part of the century on an indefinite hiatus, American Football have been an incredible comeback story.
+After having spent the better part of the century on an indefinite hiatus, American Football has an incredible comeback story.
 And last Friday, March 22nd, they released their junior album — which, stressfully enough, is also self-titled like the first two — just in time for their debut release to turn 20.
-LP3 is a beautiful, instrumentally-driven endeavor that I imagine would play in the background as the band drives away from their past, leaving old influences behind.
+LP3 is a beautiful, instrumentally-driven endeavor that would probably play in the background as the band drives away from their past, leaving old influences behind in the rearview.

-Opener “Silhouettes”, a 7-minute long crooner who’s main melody is something of an elevator tune, sets the tone of the album, as it’s a striking a healthy compromise between vocals and melody, and leaving the instrumentals to drive the lion’s share of the song.
-“Doom in Full Bloom” and “Life Support” are two standout peas in a pod, bringing, more than any of the others, that signature sound so characteristic of the ‘90s: that summery, shoegaze-esque twang that the guitars had to them.
-It’s hard to say whether that’s a plus here — the market has been so saturated with so-called ‘90s influenced-xyzs that comparing anything to the 90’s doesn’t hold much weight — but it certainly draws upon that rootless, fledgling nostalgia they know you’re bound to feel the minute you put it on, and capitalizes quite a bit here.
-In the same vein, whether or not the title (and lyrics) of “Uncomfortably Numb” is an intentional nod to Pink Floyd’s “Comfortably Numb,” the song does channel said nostalgia, bringing in Paramore’s Hayley Williams to assist.
-A pretty introspective song, it deals with growing up, coming to terms with youthhood regrets, and realizing that the rose-colored glasses of childhood naïveté had always made things seem better than they were.
-And “Heir Apparent”, the genre-blending child of the family, sits squarely between Turnover’s shimmery indie-rock and DIIV’s blissy guitar-gaze, and the choir of children singing sweetly in the background adds a varied touch.
+Opener “Silhouettes”, a seven-minute long crooner who’s main melody is something of an elevator tune, sets the tone of the album, leaving the instrumentals to drive the lion’s share of the song.
+“Doom in Full Bloom” and “Life Support” are two standout peas in a pod, driving home that signature sound so characteristic of the ‘90s: a summery, shoegaze-esque twang of guitars drenched in reverb.
+It’s hard to say whether that’s a plus here — the market has been so saturated with so-called ‘90s influenced-xyzs that comparing anything to the 90’s doesn’t hold much weight — but it certainly capitalizes on that rootless, fledgling nostalgia they know you’re bound to feel when you put it on.
+And, whether or not the title (and lyrics) of “Uncomfortably Numb” is an intentional nod to Pink Floyd’s “Comfortably Numb,” the song does channel said nostalgia— bringing in Paramore’s Hayley Williams to assist.
+A stunningly introspective song, “Uncomfortably Numb” deals with growing up, coming to terms with childhood regrets, and realizing that the rose-colored glasses of youthful naïveté always made things seem better than they were.
+And “Heir Apparent”, it’s genre-blending sibling, sits squarely between Turnover’s shimmery indie-rock and DIIV’s blissy guitar-gaze, striking a healthy compromise between vocals and melody with the choir of children singing sweetly in the background.

-Having gotten their comeback album LP2 (a second debut of sorts) out of way, it seems American Football were much less afraid and much more ambitious this time around, unafraid of producing an album that explored their wildest melodic desires.
+Having gotten their comeback album LP2 (a second debut of sorts) out of way, it seems American Football were much less daunted and much more ambitious, unafraid of producing an album that explored their wildest melodic desires.
 Knowing LP2 would be subject to quite the scrutiny — after all, it had been 17 years — it is likely they were demure, careful, reluctant to show us what they’d really been working on, until now.
-I wouldn’t be surprised if some of this is stuff they’ve been sitting on for a while, deeming it unsuitable for their comeback release.
-I’ll admit, such a degree of caution would be unnecessary; it’s not as if this album is some drastically different foray into, say, metal, but it definitely shows that the band has changed.
-This is much more electronic-based, and the production more smooth; it doesn’t have that raw, gritty flavor that comes naturally with music played only on instruments — that flavor that was on their first album and spilled a little over to the second.
-Some beats did end up feeling a pretty heavily computer-generated and at times a little too smooth and “plain”.
-Not exactly something you’d want to come back with, but for LP3, it somehow feels like it can be forgiven.
+I wouldn’t be surprised if some of this is stuff they’ve been sitting on for a while.